aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ```

 It is not as chirurgical as I would like it to be as all the Chromium processes
-on a given machine would die, but this works.
+on my given machine would die, but this works.
 Also I'm not using Chromium as my
-default browser, so I'm not really impacted.
+main browser, so I'm not really impacted.
 But then I started to write this
 blog post, and I was sure at some point someone would face this issue _and_
 would also be using Chromium as its main browser.
 So I started digging.

 As it turns out, `man pkill` gives us a path to explore. `pkill` (and `pgrep`
-for that matters, which shares most of its options) does support a flag allowing
+for that matters, which shares most of their options) does support a flag allowing
-to restrict the processes to which the signal should be sent to only the
+to restrict the processes receiving the signal to only the
-descendant of a specific _pid_ (or said otherwise: all the processes whose
+descendants of a specific PID (or said otherwise: all the processes whose
-parent is at some point _pid_).
+parent is PID).
 This is done by providing the `-P <pid>` flag.

 Once the code is adjusted as below, only the Chromium processes started by the
 Go process will be killed: